BEagle1984/silverback/docs/guides/broker/callbacks.md

 * <xref:Silverback.Messaging.Broker.Callbacks.IBrokerClientsConfiguredCallback>\
   Invoked immediately after the broker clients have been initialized based on the specified client and endpoint configuration.

-### Example: Registering a IBrokerClientsConfiguredCallback
+### Example: Registering an IBrokerClientsConfiguredCallback

 ```csharp
 .AddSilverback()